 Water Loss: What You Must Know

-When evaluating the types of water damage in an emergency water removal situation, it helps to know that water losses fall into three categories: clean water, gray water and black water.
+When evaluating the types of water damage in an emergency water removal situation, it helps to know that water losses fall into three categories.
 Once these categories are determined, it is easier to introduce the proper drying techniques, and it helps to designate what items can and cannot be restored.
 Here’s some specific information about the three types of water losses.

 Category 1 water originates from a sanitary water source and does not pose substantial risk from dermal, ingestion, or inhalation exposure.
 Examples of Category 1 water sources can include, but are not limited to: broken water supply lines; tub or sink overflows with no contaminants; appliance malfunctions involving water-supply lines; melting ice or snow; falling rainwater; broken toilet tanks, and toilet bowls that do not contain contaminants or additives.

 Category 1 water can deteriorate to Category 2 or 3.
 Category 1 water that flows into an uncontaminated building does not constitute an immediate change in the category.
 However, Category 1 water that flows into a contaminated building can constitute an immediate change in the category.
 Once microorganisms become wet from the water intrusion, depending upon the length of time that they remain wet and temperature, they can begin to grow in numbers and can change the category of the water.
 Odors can indicate that Category 1 water has deteriorated.